-An example of adding a small amount of space to accomplish a complete transformation in a Toronto Home.
+An example of removing a wall and adding a small amount of space to accomplish a complete transformation in a Toronto Home.

 The Issues With The Existing Home: Poor Kitchen Layout & Front Entry

 This is a story of a Toronto home with a fair amount of overall space but a some tight , and poorly designed areas.

 The main floor had plenty of room in the center hallway around the staircases, but the front-door area was too cramped and the kitchen was not big enough for two people to work in comfortably; the eat in area blocked access to doorway to the backyard, and was also really tight.

 The original 30-year old kitchen needed a redesign, the plan did not work well and it was not a place that reflected the homeowners’ energy or style.

 The Den next to the kitchen was small and we explored the possibility of adding space or removing the wall between it and the kitchen.

 A large portion of the wall between the kitchen and the den was removed to give the kitchen a more open feeling and a view of the fireplace.

 A modest addition 5′-0″ deep by the full length of the kitchen, and one approximately 5′-0″ x 7′-0″ to the front door was the total extent of adding space to the home, and the movement in and out of the home and between spaces was radically altered.